Chapter 1: School

 “Don’t let it go to her head, Lu.”
 I teased.
 Bella stuck her tongue out at me.

-“Bell, I’m just Sigh.
-Luke is just Luke, we’re no one special.”
+“Bell, I’m simply Ren.
+Luke is simply Luke, we’re no one special.”
 I reminded her.

 “The son and daughter of the late Lieutenant Michael Gerewolf?
 Pure Werewolf bloodline?
-Just is a major understatement.”
+Simply is a major understatement.”
 Bella crossed her arms over her chest.

 “James, how’s it going home-slice?”
 Luke greeted James with a strange handshake.